bar8b/UdemyCourseRefresh/notatki/notatki.md

 ale zapis <Team <T>> tylko dla implementowanych interfejsów i klas nadrzędnych.

+<?> is a shorthand for <? extends Object>, it's also known as an unbounded wildcard.
+So you can specify any type of object in your generic.

 # Nazewnictwo

 Jeżeli chcemy stworzyć dwa obiekty dla klas o tej samej nazwie ale z innych paczek np javafx.scene.Node i org.w3c.dom.Node